chess-ca/cfc-www-2020/content/news/2022/2022-03-07.kingston-easter-chess/index.fr.md

 "Restaurant Rules" (subject to change):
 <br>&ndash; a player seated at their board may remove their mask
 <br>&ndash; everyone else on the 2nd floor must properly wear a mask
-<br>&ndash; all players must submit vaccine documentation with their registration
+<br>&ndash; players submit pandemic vaccine documentation with their registration
 <br>&ndash; any exceptions may be appealed on a case-by-case basis (early please!)
 <br>&ndash; the event and/or the hotel reserve the right to ban anyone deemed ill
 <br>&ndash; please note anyone may be subject to non-contact temperature testing

 ## Money & Prizes
-&ndash; as of March 7th, over $13K based on only 100 players (2019 numbers)
+&ndash; as of March 9th, over $14K based on only 100 players (2019 numbers)
 <br>&ndash; hope to be increased as registrations expected to increase
 <br>&ndash; all money prizes to be paid out AFTER April 18th!